pktintali/nextjs_learning/znotes.md

 # NextJs Notes for Quick revision
+Next.js is full stack framework.
+You can write the Front End Code ans also write API that can be called by the front end code.

 ## File Based Routing
 In NextJs we can create file and the name of file is used as route.
 For file `home.js` route will be